java-crypto/cross_platform_crypto/docs/libsodium_cryptobox_encryption_string.md

 | NodeJS Crypto | :x: | use above Javascript / NodeJs solution
 | NodeJS forge | :x: | use above Javascript / NodeJs solution
 | [Webcrypto](../LibsodiumCryptoboxEncryptionString/libsodiumcryptoboxencryptionfull.html) | :white_check_mark: | [your browser LibsodiumCryptoboxStringEncryption.html](http://javacrypto.bplaced.net/cpclibsodium/libsodiumcryptoboxencryptionfull.html/)

+1) Java alternativly solution: uses the library xsalsa20poly1305-0.11.0.jar - this is not a full Libsodium compatible library so you can use it just in this case (Libsodium Cryptobox).

 This is an output (your will differ because a random element):